highlightjs/highlightjs-apex/README.md

 - The official site for the Highlight.js library is <https://highlightjs.org/>.
 - The Highlight.js GitHub project: <https://github.com/highlightjs/highlight.js>
 - Learn more about Apex: <https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_intro_what_is_apex.htm>

+#Notes

+This library has been ported from the Apex language definition, used by GitHub and other websites.
+There are a few differences:

+1. The "nullable suffix" has been removed.
+This is not a feature of Apex, so it is not in this library.
+If that changes, this will be updated.
+2. Parts of the library have been condensed.
+For example, the Apex definition file specifies each punctuation type by a specific pattern (e.g. #punctutation-comma and #punctuation-semicolon).
+They should be highlighted the same, so they have been combined into an array.
+You won't notice if you only use this library, but you will if you compare the two files.
+3. A decision has been made not to highlight "dot" (e.g. Trigger.isNew) because it would cause huge bloat in page size, and because it doesn't really matter.
+If this feature is desired, please create an Issue.